learn-co-bot/react-redux-project-mode-guidelines-web-1116/README.md

   + Begin implementing your front end components using React and Redux.
 Decide what data structure your store's state will have.   **You must get instructor approval at this point before continuing**
   + Build with dummy-data first before implementing your API.
 Get your different actions and reducers set up.
   + As your adding components, add some basic bootstrap stylings.
+Don't spend too much time making things perfect, just get your components appearing where you want them.
+Bootstraps `col` classes are extremely helpful for this.

 ### Day 3
  + Finish your MVP version by today.
 You should have something that works.
 We'll do a check-in demo for the class as a benchmark and make sure we've deployed to Heroku.